ramachundi/employee-webapp/README.md

-**TASK**
+**App**

-- Create a node app that implements a set of REST APIs allowing CRUD functionality for an employee resource.
+- A node app that implements a set of REST APIs allowing CRUD functionality for an employee resource.
-- Add a front end component of your choosing.
-The front end component should:
+- A front end component using React.
+The front end component:
-  - Show a list of the existing employees
+  - Shows a list of the existing employees
-  - Include a way to create a new employee using the POST API
+  - Includes a way to create a new employee using the POST API

-**Expected Time**

-This exercise is expected to take about 4-5 hours total, over the course of 2-3 days.

-**Submission Instructions**

-Post your solution to a public repository on [Github](https://github.com/).
-Send the repository URL back to the same person who sent you these instructions.

-**Additional Guidance**
+**Limitations**

-Persistent storage is not necessary, just use an in memory object to track employee records.
+Persistent storage is not used.

-Use any npm modules you find useful.

-**Expected Endpoints**
+**Endpoints**

 POST http://localhost:3000/api/employees